hexdump2002/game-miner-public/README.md

 # Who is behind Game Miner?
 Game Miner has been developed by me, Hexdump.
 You can follow me on twitter: https://twitter.com/_HexDump_ if you want to get news about Game Miner or you are interested in development in general or game development in particular.

+If you want to get in contact with other Game Miner users and download the latest version (there's no yet a github release) make your way to this telegram channel: https://t.me/+5XEVcUO8QKk5MWRk

 # Key Game Miner functionalities?
 - Slick user interface.
 - Support for multiple steam user accounts